sijiafan/academic_personal_website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Welcome to my website!
-I am a Ph.D. student in Applied Economics and Management with a concentration in Finance at the Dyson School, S.C.
+I am a Ph.D. student in Applied Economics and Management with a concentration in Finance at S.C.
 Johnson College of Business, Cornell University.

 My research interests are climate and environmental finance, sustainable investing, and financial disclosure.